Suraj151/ckeditor5-embed/README.md

 # ckeditor5-embed
-Embed youtube link feature for CKEditor 5. https://ckeditor.com
+Embed youtube, vimeo videos links/embed-codes feature for CKEditor 5. https://ckeditor.com

-This package implements the embed link feature for CKEditor 5.
+This package implements the media embed link feature for CKEditor 5.

-In this package i tried to implement youtube embed link feature for CKEditor5 by refering CKEditor5 docs and their other packages.
+In this package i tried to implement embed link feature for CKEditor5 by refering CKEditor5 docs and their other packages.

 **Example**